mviereck/x11docker/README.md

 ![x11docker-gui screenshot](/../screenshots/x11docker-gui.jpeg?raw=true "Optional Title")

+#pulseaudio sound support
+ x11docker supports pulseaudio sound over tcp.
+For this to use, pulseaudio needs to be installed on host and in docker image.

+#Hardware accelerated OpenGL rendering
+Software accelerated OpenGL is available in all provided X servers.
+ The image should contain an OpenGL implementation to profit from it.
+The easiest way to achieve this is to install package \"mesa-utils\" in your image.

+ To use the benefits of hardware accelerated 3D graphics, you need to have a graphics card driver matching the one on your host to be installed in your docker image.
+ As for general, a package from xserver-xorg-video-* and maybe linux-firmware-nonfree may be useful, depending on your host hardware.
+ If you have a proprietary driver on your host, most probably you need this in your image, too.

+ To achieve hardware acceleration, x11docker provides host devices found in /dev/dri/ to the image.
+This may be considered to be a security leak.

+ As for now, only core X server provides hardware accelerated 3D / OpenGL rendering.

+ To check if hardware acceleration is enabled, you can run \"glxinfo | grep renderer\".
+ The OpenGL renderer string should contain your graphics card adapter name.
+ If the renderer string contains \"llvmpipe\", only software rendering is enabled.
+ As a performance check, you can run glxgears in a maximized window.

 #Usage in terminal
 To run a docker image with new X server:
  -  x11docker [OPTIONS] IMAGE [COMMAND]